 Most importantly, you need to know what it is you want to do once you’ve thrown off the chains of business ownership.
 Addressing these points honestly is crucial to choosing the exit strategy that’s right for you.

 Strategic vs Financial Buyers

 If you plan to sell your business, exit planning requires identifying potential suitors.
 There are two types of buyers that you will work with.
 These are Strategic Buyers and Financial Buyers.
-Each has their own motivations for acquiring your company that you should understand before pursuing any one strategy.
+Each has its own motivations for acquiring your company that you should understand before pursuing any one strategy.

 If not in the same industry, a strategic buyer will typically be in a closely related industry that can gain synergy or efficiency by acquiring your business (a manufacturer buying a steel supplier, for example).

 This type of buyer can be beneficial because they will often have the expertise to take over your business without requiring you to stay on.
-They also may be willing to pay a premium above the industry standard multiple because of the strategic value in adding your business to their own.
+They also may be willing to pay a premium above the industry standard multiple because of the strategic value of adding your business to their own.

 The downside of a strategic buyer is that your pool of potential acquirers is going to be much smaller.